What is a health screening?

 A health screen consists of a range of comprehensive tests and consultation with a specialist health screening nurse and a doctor.

-Cancer Centre London offers health screens at Parkside Hospital which are tailored to your age, gender and medical history.
+Cancer Centre London offers health screenings at our sister hospital Parkside Hospital, located just a few doors from Cancer Centre London.
+All screenings are tailored to your age, gender and medical history.

 We also offer specialised screening services for certain types of cancer.
 Generally, the earlier a cancer is diagnosed, the greater the chance of a full recovery.
 These include: